-Doctor's Note after an Absence for Illness (All Grade Levels)

-Driver License Attendance Verification (Secondary Grade Levels Only)

-Accountability under State and Federal Law (All Grade Levels)

-Armed Services Vocational Aptitude Battery Test (Grades 10-12)

-Awards and Honors (All Grade Levels)

-Bullying (All Grade Levels)

-Career and Technical Education (CTE) Programs (Secondary Grade Levels Only)

-Celebrations (All Grade Levels)

-Child Sexual Abuse, Trafficking, and Other Maltreatment of Children (All Grade Levels)

-Warning Signs of Sexual Abuse

-Warning Signs of Trafficking

-Reporting and Responding to Sexual Abuse, Trafficking, and Other Maltreatment of Chile dren37

-Further Resources on Sexual Abuse, Trafficking, and Other Maltreatment of Children

-Class Rank/Highest-Ranking Student (Secondary Grade Levels Only)

-Class Schedules (Secondary Grade Levels Only)

-College and University Admissions and Financial Aid (All Grade Levels)

-College Credit Courses (Secondary Grade Levels Only)

-Communications-Automated (All Grade Levels)

-Emergency

-Nonemergency

-Complaints and Concerns (All Grade Levels) 40

-Conduct (All Grade Levels)

-Applicability of School Rules

-Campus Behavior Coordinator

-Deliveries

-Disruption of School Operations

-Social Events

-Counseling

-Academic Counseling

-Elementary and Middle/Junior High School Grade Levels

-High School Grade Levels

-Personal Counseling (All Grade Levels)

-Course Credit (Secondary Grade Levels Only)

-Credit by Examination-If a Student Has Taken the Course/Subject (Grades 6-12)

-Credit by Examination for Advancement/Acceleration-If a Student Has Not Taken the Co

-Kindergarten Acceleration 44

-Students in Grades 1-5

-Students in Grades 6-12

-Dating Violence, Discrimination, Harassment, and Retaliation (All Grade Levels)

-Dating Violence 45

-Discrimination 45

-Harassment 45

-Sexual Harassment and Gender-Based Harassment 46

-Retaliation 46

-Reporting Procedures 46

-Investigation of Report 47

-Discrimination 47

-Distance Learning (All Grade Levels) 47

-Texas Virtual School Network (TXVSN) (Secondary Grade Levels)

-Distribution of Literature, Published Materials, or Other Documents (All Grade Levels)

-School Materials

-Non-school Materials

-From Students 48

-From Others

-Dress and Grooming (All Grade Levels)

-In Abilene ISD, all middle school students are required to follow the Middle School Standa Guidelines:

-2020-21 51

-AISD MIDDLE SCHOOL STANDARDIZED DRESS 51

-Electronic Devices and Technology Resources (All Grade Levels)

-Possession and Use of Personal Telecommunications Devices, Including Cell Phones, an Electronic Devices

-Instructional Use of Personal Telecommunications and Other Electronic Devices

-Acceptable Use of District Technology Resources

-Unacceptable and Inappropriate Use of Technology Resources

-End-of-Course (EOC) Assessments 53

-English Learners (All Grade Levels) 53

-Extracurricular Activities, Clubs, and Organizations (All Grade Levels) 53

-Standards of Behavior

-Offices and Elections 55

-Fees (All Grade Levels)
+Preface Parents and Students: 7 Accessibility 8 Consent, Opt-Out, and Refusal Rights 9 Removing a Student from Instruction or Excusing a Student from a Required Component Instruction Right of Access to Student Records, Curriculum Materials, and District Records/Policies. .
+16 A Student with Exceptionalities or Special Circumstances .
+21 Absences/Attendance .
+26 Accountability under State and Federal Law (All Grade Levels) .
+31 Armed Services Vocational Aptitude Battery Test (Grades 10-12) .
+31 Awards and Honors (All Grade Levels) .
+32 Bullying (All Grade Levels) .
+32 Career and Technical Education (CTE) and Other Work-Based Programs (Secondary Gra Levels Only) Celebrations (All Grade Levels) .
+35 Child Sexual Abuse, Trafficking, and Other Maltreatment of Children (All Grade Levels) .
+35 Class Rank/Highest-Ranking Student (Secondary Grade Levels Only) .
+37 Class Schedules (Secondary Grade Levels Only) .
+38 College and University Admissions and Financial Aid (All Grade Levels) .
+38 College Credit Courses (Secondary Grade Levels Only) .
+39 Communications (All Grade Levels) .
+40 Complaints and Concerns (All Grade Levels) .
+40 Conduct (All Grade Levels) .
+41 Counseling .
+42 Course Credit (Secondary Grade Levels Only) .
+44 Credit by Examination - If a Student Has Taken the Course/Subject (Grades 6-12) .
+44 Credit by Examination for Advancement/Acceleration - If a Student Has Not Taken the Course/Subject .
+44 Dating Violence, Discrimination, Harassment, and Retaliation (All Grade Levels) .
+45 Discrimination .
+48 Distance Learning (All Grade Levels) .
+48 Distribution of Literature, Published Materials, or Other Documents (All Grade Levels) .
+49 Dress and Grooming (All Grade Levels) .
+50 Electronic Devices and Technology Resources (All Grade Levels) .
+53 End-of-Course (EOC) Assessments .
+55 Emergent Bilingual Students (All Grade Levels) .
+55